nuejs/www/docs/concepts/nuemark.md

 ## Custom tags
-Nuemark extends standard Markdown with custom and build-in components or "tags".
+Nuemark extends standard Markdown with custom and built-in components or "tags".
 Here's a simplle `[image]` component in action:

 ``` md
 [image hello.png width="500"]